puppetlabs/puppetlabs-apache/README.md

 ##### `mpm_module`

 Determines which [multi-processing module][] (MPM) is loaded and configured for the HTTPD process.
-Valid options: 'event', 'itk', 'peruser', 'prefork', 'worker', or `false`.
+Values: 'event', 'itk', 'peruser', 'prefork', 'worker', or `false`.

 You must set this to `false` to explicitly declare the following classes with custom parameters: